 - Growth of mobile e-commerce and services

-- An expansion of Asia’s consumer class
+- An expanding consumer class in Asia

 - Soaring demand for air travel in Asia

 - Semiconductors for artificial intelligence, cloud computing and industrial automation